Shubhamgrd/qed42assignement/README.md

 **Directory Structure**
 The directory structure for this project includes the following components:
-Dockerfiles:
+# Dockerfiles:
-Dockerfile.ubuntu: A single-stage Dockerfile based on the Ubuntu base image, used to build a Drupal image.
+## Dockerfile.ubuntu: A single-stage Dockerfile based on the Ubuntu base image, used to build a Drupal image.
-Dockerfile.ubuntu-multi: A multi-stage Dockerfile designed for building a smaller Drupal image by separating the build and runtime environments.
+## Dockerfile.ubuntu-multi: A multi-stage Dockerfile designed for building a smaller Drupal image by separating the build and runtime environments.
 However, it may have some issues that need to be addressed.
-.env: This file is utilized for storing sensitive information as environment variables, enhancing security by avoiding the exposure of credentials in the Docker Compose files. apache.conf: Configuration file for Apache used in the Drupal containers to access the service. docker-compose.yml: This file enables the management of multiple containers using a single configuration file. nginx.conf: Used for Load Balancing of multiple Drupal containers. php.ini: Configuration file for PHP settings and enabling the GD extension, allowing customization of PHP behavior based on application requirements.
+## .env: This file is utilized for storing sensitive information as environment variables, enhancing security by avoiding the exposure of credentials in the Docker Compose files.
+## apache.conf: Configuration file for Apache used in the Drupal containers to access the service.
+## docker-compose.yml: This file enables the management of multiple containers using a single configuration file.
+## nginx.conf: Used for Load Balancing of multiple Drupal containers.
+## php.ini: Configuration file for PHP settings and enabling the GD extension, allowing customization of PHP behavior based on application requirements.

 **Note**:
 I attempted to use php:8.1-apache as the base image, but encountered intermittent issues.
 To eliminate ambiguity, I've removed it.
 Surprisingly, the smallest image size was achieved using the single-stage Ubuntu base image for Drupal.

 **Security Considerations**
-Base Image: Utilized an official, minimal base image such as ubuntu:22.04.
+## Base Image: Utilized an official, minimal base image such as ubuntu:22.04.
-Permissions: Grant minimal permissions to processes within the container.
+## Permissions: Grant minimal permissions to processes within the container.
-Exposure: Only expose necessary ports (e.g., port 80 for Drupal).
+## Exposure: Only expose necessary ports (e.g., port 80 for Drupal).
-Environment Variables: Store sensitive data like database credentials in a .env file.
+## Environment Variables: Store sensitive data like database credentials in a .env file.
-Building Images

-**Single-Stage Build**:
+**Building Images**

+## Single-Stage Build:
-cd <project_directory>/<directory_name>  # Replace with your directory path docker build -f Dockerfile.ubuntu -t my_image_ubuntu .
+cd <project_directory>/<directory_name>  # Replace with your directory path _docker build -f Dockerfile.ubuntu -t my_image_ubuntu ._

-**Multi-Stage Build**:
+## Multi-Stage Build:
-cd <project_directory>/<directory_name>  # Replace with your directory path docker build -f Dockerfile.ubuntu-multi -t my_image_ubuntu_multi .
+cd <project_directory>/<directory_name>  # Replace with your directory path _docker build -f Dockerfile.ubuntu-multi -t my_image_ubuntu_multi ._

-Running the Application with Images docker run -d -p 80:80 <image_name>
+## Running the Application with Images
+_docker run -d -p 80:80 <image_name>_

 **Docker Compose**
-cd <project_directory>/<directory_name>  # Replace with your directory path
-# Create an empty directory <drupal_data> for persistent storage, then
+cd <project_directory>/<directory_name>  # Replace with your directory path Create an empty directory <drupal_data> for persistent storage, then _docker-compose up -d_
-docker-compose up -d
 This command builds the Drupal image (using the specified Dockerfile) and starts the container with the necessary services (e.g., database).

 **Accessing Drupal**